tyconsulting/blog.tyang.github.io/_posts/2012-04-27-using-scom-to-count-logs-and-produce-reports.md

 </ol>
 In this blog post, I’m not going to go through the steps of creating the custom data source module and the performance collection rule.
 They are pretty straightforward and the sample management pack can be downloaded <span style="font-size: small;"><a href="http://blog.tyang.org/wp-content/uploads/2012/04/Custom.Log_.Count_.zip">HERE</a></span>.

 I will however go through the steps to create the custom report for the data collected by this rule.
-I’m creating the report rather than using the built-in performance reports from the “Microsoft Generic Report Library” because none of the built-in performance reports support a table format.
+I’m creating the report rather than using the built-in performance reports from the "Microsoft Generic Report Library" because none of the built-in performance reports support a table format.
 I don’t want any fancy charts with the report.
 All I want is a simple list of the raw perf counter values.

 Now, let’s briefly go through the data source module and the performance collection rule.